Synonym(s)

 Clinical featuresThis section has been translated automatically.

-Furthermore, signs of pellagra may be added due to nicotinic acid deficiency (van Beek AP et al 2004).
+Furthermore, signs of pellagra due to nicotinic acid deficiency may occur (van Beek AP et al. 2004).

 Note:

 - The skin lesions disappear after complete resection of the mostly malignant A-cell islet cell tumor.
-However, since a large part of the symptomatic glucagonomas has already metastasized, the success of the surgical intervention with regard to the dermatological symptoms may not be given.
+However, since a large proportion of symptomatic glucagonomas have already metastasized, the success of surgical intervention with regard to dermatological symptoms may not be given.

 LaboratoryThis section has been translated automatically.